The Rosie

 Embodied with a

-Her love filled the voids in my life.
+attentive.
+Her love filled the voids in our lives.
 Was he jealous?
-The irony was she walked

 As darkness